Commands

 | 2 | EXIT_USAGE | Bad argument, unknown command, or non-TTY required interactive prompt |

-| 3 | EXIT_NOT_IMPLEMENTED | Feature gated off in this build (e.g. remote container, bulk decompress) |
+| 3 | EXIT_NOT_IMPLEMENTED | Feature gated off in this build (e.g. bulk decompress) |

 | 5 | EXIT_AGENT_UNREACHABLE | Agent locked, socket missing, or build mismatch |